Cons: Poor video quality and real time viewing, limited storage, no subscription options to expand storage

 This video shows daytime footage from the blink, then shows the odd LED night vision that it uses.

 App Ease of Use

 The associated app is one place where the Blink camera shined.
 It earned an 8 out of 10 in this metric, just off the top score of 9 and much better than the low score of 5.
 The app made it very easy to set schedules, adjust video capture setting, and to browse and manage video history.
-However, the Nest app felt just bit more intuitive in comparison, which kept the Blink app from earning a top score.
+The Nest app felt slightly more intuitive in comparison, which made Blink app a fairly close second.

 Real Time Viewing

-The Blink camera can be set on any horizontal surface or mounted on a vertical surface via adhesive or an included mount that installs with a single screw.
+The Blink camera can be set on any flat surface or fixed via adhesive or an included mount that installs with a single screw.
 The Blink is wireless and runs off of 2 AA lithium batteries.
 The camera communicates with a central sync module that must be plugged into a standard outlet.
 Up to 10 cameras can be connected to a single sync module.

 A single Blink camera and sync module lists for $100.
 You can also get a pack of five cameras and a single sync module for $350.
 We far preferred the YI Dome Camera, which costs $70 for one camera or $350 for five.
 In our opinion that is a much better value than the Blink system.

 The Blink camera offers a budget option for creating a multi-camera system, but does so with large sacrifices in performance.
 We would prefer buying multiple YI Domes to multiple Blinks, as long as you don't need the wireless functionality of the Blink.